autowarefoundation/autoware/ros/src/computing/perception/detection/lidar_detector/packages/lidar_apollo_cnn_seg_detect/README.md

 ## Notes

-To display the results in Rviz `objects_visualizer` is required.
+* To display the results in Rviz `objects_visualizer` is required.
 (Launch file launches automatically this node).

+* Pre trained models can be downloaded from the Apollo project repository.